Midline Chest - Sternal Post Thoracotomy Keloid

-This is a 51 year old female who four years earlier, at age of 47, underwent coronary bypass surgery.
+This is a 51-year-old female who four years earlier, at age of 47, underwent coronary bypass surgery.
 Soon after surgery, keloids started forming at the surgical wound sites.
 A surgical resection was performed about a year after the initial surgery, yet the problem returned even worse than before.

-She was self referred to our practice for consultation and exploring other treatment options.
+She was self-referred to our practice for consultation and exploring other treatment options.
 In addition to coronary heart disease, she also suffers from hypertension

 This is a challenging case, and very typical of the sternal keloids that almost always relapse after surgery.
 The main issue for this patient was pain which interferes with her daily life as well as her sleep.

 Another interesting aspect of her case, is the history of hypertension and coronary artery disease, requiring treatment at a relatively early age.
-This support the notion that the Disorder is a systemic illness, associated with higher prevalence of coronary artery disease as well as hypertension.
+This supports the notion that the Disorder is a systemic illness, associated with higher prevalence of coronary artery disease as well as hypertension.

 We will post follow up on this case in a few weeks.